ModDota/moddota.github.io/_articles/scripting-introduction.md

 **Whenever the dota_player_gained_level event is triggered, execute the scripts inside the OnPlayerLevelUp function.**

-`OnPlayerLevelUp` and `GameMode` (or `barebones` in updated version) are just the names of the function and main class name we came up with, normally you don’t need to worry about them, all Listeners and functions are already available in barebones, ready to be expanded. `Dynamic_Wrap` is a function to ensure that the `script_reload` command also reloads the listeners. `script_reload` restarts lua scripts at runtime, unlike DataDriven files which require the game to be fully restarted.
+`OnPlayerLevelUp` and `GameMode` (or `barebones` in updated version) are just the names of the function and main class name we came up with, normally you don't need to worry about them, all Listeners and functions are already available in barebones, ready to be expanded. `Dynamic_Wrap` is a function to ensure that the `script_reload` command also reloads the listeners. `script_reload` restarts lua scripts at runtime, unlike DataDriven files which require the game to be fully restarted.
 As you can see on the barebones example there are tons of possible events, and not all of them are listed there, those are just the most used ones.

 The 3rd and last part of the `InitGameMode` in simplified Barebones are self defined variables to track info.
 These use the `self.` entity, which is a local reference to the GameMode entity, seen through all the functions inside the main lua file.
-Adding information to an entity like `entity.` is loosely called “indexing” and is basically adding another entry to the big table of that entity.
-This is very useful because this information is stored under the entity handle visible everywhere, and won’t change until we reassign it or destroy it.
+Adding information to an entity like `entity.` is loosely called "indexing" and is basically adding another entry to the big table of that entity.
+This is very useful because this information is stored under the entity handle visible everywhere, and won't change until we reassign it or destroy it.

-Enough theory, let’s see how this all comes together.
+Enough theory, let's see how this all comes together.
 Let's take a look at OnNPCSpawned function, which is the listener for `npc_spawned` and triggers every time a unit or hero entity is added to the map.

-Let’s analyze the contents of the `OnNPCSpawned` default function:
+Let's analyze the contents of the `OnNPCSpawned` default function:

 ::: code-group